florenciacaromartinez/Bio2Py/README.md

 The corresponding BioWin simulation file can also be found on the folder.
 A video is also included, allowing the user to see Bio2Py in action.

-**Implementation example 2: Evaluation of chemical consumes for removing P**
+**Implementation example 2: Evaluation of chemical consumption for phosphorus removal**

 The folder implementation example 2 contains a notebook with a simple example of how the user can combine Bio2Py auxiliary functions to automate diffrent actions in BioWin that are not defined on first hand as main functions in Bio2Py.

-We have a physicochemical removal system for phosphorus (P) using FeCl3 in an effluent with specific characteristics.
-The goal was to determine the FeCl3 and NaOH consumption required to achieve different levels of P removal while maintaining the effluent pH suitable for final disposal.
+It also demonstrates how Bio2Py can enhance data acquisition processes.

+In this example, we explore a physicochemical phosphorus removal system using FeCl3, within a specified influent.
+NaOH is used for adjusting pH.
+The goal was to generate response surfaces for effluent TP and pH in relation to FeCl3 and NaOH consumption.
+This analysis could assist in determining the optimal combination of chemicals for influents with particular characteristics.

 ***Steps***
 1. Define a range of FeCl3 and NaOH flow rates to test.
-2. Randomly select N points within these ranges.
+2. Randomly select N (FeCl3, NaOH) pairs within these ranges.
-3. Run N simulations in BioWin, varying FeCl3 and NaOH flow rates for each simulation. --> This can be automated using Bio2Py auxiliary functions!
+3. Run N simulations in BioWin for the correspondig (FeCl3, NaOH) pais. --> This can be automated using Bio2Py auxiliary functions!
-4. Record the P and pH values in the effluent for each (FeCl3, NaOH) pair. --> This can be automated using Bio2Py auxiliary functions!
+4. Save simulation results for each (FeCl3, NaOH) pair. --> This can be automated using Bio2Py auxiliary functions!
 5. Visualize the results to understand how P and pH vary with FeCl3 and NaOH.

 ***Benefits of Bio2Py***

-Bio2Py facilitates running numerous simulations.
-In this case, we ran 300 simulations, allowing us to generate response surfaces for P and pH in the effluent concerning FeCl3 and NaOH consumption.
-By analyzing the response surfaces, we can observe that various combinations of FeCl3 and NaOH achieve similar levels of P removal.
-Performing these simulations manually would be tedious and prone to errors when transferring data.
+Bio2Py simplifies the execution of numerous simulations.
+In this example, 300 simulations were conducted by the API, enabling the generation of response surfaces for effluent TP and pH regarding FeCl3 and NaOH consumption.
+Analysis of these surfaces shows that various combinations of FeCl3 and NaOH achieve comparable levels of P removal.  other criteria such as minimizing costs, could be considered to determine the most suitable chemical consumption for the effluent plant.

-***Conclusions***

-By analyzing the response surfaces, the optimal chemical consumption rates that best suit the plant's requirements could be chosen.
-Additionally, the generated data can be used to refine a model that correlates the concentration of phosphorus (P) in the effluent with the chemical consumption rates.
+Manually performing these simulations would be laborious and prone to data transfer errors.